How to Cure a Hangover

 It’s Friday night.
 You’re at the local bar with the gang celebrating the end of yet another drab, dull work week.

 The drinks start flowing, and show no signs of stopping anytime soon.
 Hours are whiled enjoying the conversations, flirtations, and exaltations of a night that seems too good to be true.

 As night fades and the sun begins to slice through the horizon, you make your way home.
 You are still feeling on top of the world, most likely due to the stream of alcohol still coursing through your veins.

 Laying your head on the soft, supple pillow placed on your bed, you drift off to sleep feeling immensely satisfied after another glorious night on the town.
 That is, until you wake up a few hours later feeling utterly miserable.
-Your head aches, you can’t stand to see light, you have no energy, and in general you feel like you just got run over by a dump trunk.
+Your headaches, you can’t stand to see light, you have no energy, and in general you feel like you just got run over by a dump truck.

 Congratulations, my friend; you’ve got yourself one heck of a hangover.
 And you’re not alone, an estimated 75% of people consuming alcohol have experienced a hangover in their life, and missed work/school due to one.

 While you enjoy the nights of drinking and socializing with friends, you despise the utterly abysmal way you feel the next morning, leaving you wonder on more than one occasion,